 View this post on Instagram

 Affordability is a complex topic, but we hope we were able to help you understand the basics of it today!
-Housing companies, such as Common, are pioneering the way is attempting to solve this issue through coliving models and partnering with cities on affordable housing.
+Housing companies, such as Common, are pioneering the way by attempting to solve this issue through coliving models and partnering with cities on affordable housing developments.